Why Women’s Financial Needs are Different

 - After earning lower salaries for fewer years, women’s social Freedom benefits are about half the amount dispensed to men.

-- Between 1996 and 1998, 90% of women had certificates of deposit (CDs) in their retirement savings accounts when a more aggressive investment vehicle would have been wiser.
+- Women tend to prefer safe investments, such as certificates of deposit (CDs) in their retirement savings accounts, when more aggressive investment vehicles could be wiser.